EvilKanoa/CIS2520/assignments/assign3/README.md

 For both types, each row of the report will start with the same original client data.
 The format `patient-id, patient-symptom, patient-priority` will be used.

 ### Random Arrival Time Report ###
-For this style of simulation, the data file will start off with a single line defining the total time of the simulation in addition to the average time each client spends waiting.
+For this style of simulation, the data file will end with a single line defining the total time of the simulation in addition to the average time each client spends waiting.

 Each patient data line will be prepended by the patients time waiting.
-The line will end up look like this: `patient-id, patient-symptom, patient-priority, patient-wait-time`
+The line will end up look like this: `patient-id, patient-symptom, patient-priority, arrival-time, wait-time`

 The time for this simulation is based on minutes since the start of the simulation (you could pick any abritrary start time).